Welcome! My name is Lilian, but my friends call me Lily. It's so nice to meet you, and I'm so glad you are here.

 As a kid, I was obsessed with Michael Jackson and would only jump off of the diving board doing one of his dance moves.

-My childhood was spent playing outside with my friends in the neighborhood, babysitting, and trying to start businesses that would help me save up for my dream car when I turned 16 - a Jeep Wrangler.
+My childhood was spent trying to find ways to join the circus, babysitting, and starting businesses (lemonade stands) that would help me save up for my dream car when I turned 16 - a Jeep Wrangler.
 Dreams really do come true.

-I have 3 younger siblings that I love so much.
-They have really grounded me through difficult times.
+I have 3 younger siblings that have kept me humble.
 My brother, Jamil, is actually the best cook I know.
-He never makes the same thing twice, and he makes dinner every single night.
+Jason is the youngest and wisest of our family.
+My sister, Angie, is a talented musician and artist.

-Growing up, I was taught to play tennis with a two-handed tennis racquet- an invention of my fathers (yes, it’s ITF approved).
-I play occasionally now and just try not to injure myself.
+Growing up, I was taught to play tennis with a two-handed tennis racquet- an invention of my father's (yes, it’s ITF approved).

 Following the Conventional Route

-I moved back to Houston in 2013, got married in 2016 to Mohamed, and we had a baby girl named Amina in 2018.
-While I was pregnant, I quit my corporate job after working for 10 years and decided to stay home with our daughter for her first year.
-Shortly after Amina was born, we moved to Abu Dhabi.
+While I was pregnant, I left my corporate job and decided to stay home with my daughter, Amina, for her first year.
+Shortly after Amina was born, I moved to Abu Dhabi.

 Motherhood is Challenging